ovlb/www.ovl.design/_src/pages/notes/notes/ai-licensing.md

 There’s ongoing [research in «model unlearning»](https://browse.arxiv.org/abs/2310.02238).

-If this becomes a feasible technique, I think that’s a probable way for AI companies to cop out of paying licensing fees. «Oh, sorry.
+If this becomes a feasible technique, that’s a probable way for AI companies to cop out of paying licensing fees. «Oh, sorry.
 Thanks for bringing this to our attention.
 We didn’t mean to include your stuff, look we removed it.»

 Mind, the if in the previous sentence is doing a lot heavy lifting!